ins-amu/scripts/README.md

     - T1 directory with T1 nifti or dicom
      - DWI directory with DWI data nifti or dicom

-- Edit the four first lines (export) of scripts/main.sh to put the right directory instead.
+- Edit the four first lines (export) of scripts/main.sh to put the right directories instead.
+Also edit the important parameters if needed.

 - In a terminal:
 ```shell